ethereum/populus/docs/config.rst

 Introduction
 ------------

-Populus is designed to be highly configurable through the project configuration file.
+Populus is designed to be highly configurable through the configuration files.

 By default, populus will load the configuration from two files: the user-scope main config file at ``~/populus/config.json``, and the project-scope config file, at the project directory, ``project.json``.

 Both files share the same JSON schema.
-You should use the ``project.json`` file for local change that apply to specific project, and the user-scope file for the environment configs, which apply to all your projects.
+You should use the ``project.json`` file for local changes that apply to specific project, and the user-scope file for the environment configs, which apply to all your projects.

-When a configuration key exists in both the user config and the project config, the project config overrides the user config.
+When a configuration key exists in both the user-config and the project-config, the project-config overrides the user-config.
 However, progrmatically you have access to both configs and can decide in runtime to choose otherwise.

-The ``$ populus init`` command will writes a minimal ``project.json`` default file.
+The ``$ populus init`` command writes a minimal ``project.json`` default file to the project directory.

 .. note::

   The ``project.json`` file is required, and all the populus commands require a directory with a project config file.

-A note for django users
+A Note for Django users
 ^^^^^^^^^^^^^^^^^^^^^^

 If you are used to django's ``settings.py`` file, populus is quite different.
-The configuration is saved in json files, and on purpuse.
+The configuration is saved in JSON files, on purpuse.
-While saving the configuration in a Python module is convinient, and often looks nicer, there is a caveat: a python module is after all a runnable code.
-With an Ethereum development platform, that deals directly with money, we think that it's safer to put the config in static external files.
+While saving the configuration in a Python module is convinient, and often looks nicer, there is a caveat: a python module is after all a programmble, running code.
+With an Ethereum development platform, that deals directly with money, we think it's safer to put the configurations in static, non programmble, and external files.

-The option to change the configuration dynamically is still available, in run time, with the ``project.config propery``.
+The option to change the configuration dynamically is still available in run time, using the ``project.config`` propery.
-But otherwise, Populus configuration comes from static JSON files, and what you see is what you get.
-No surprises.
+But otherwise, Populus configuration comes from static JSON files.
+What you see is what you get, no surprises.

-What you can Configure
+What You Can Configure
 ^^^^^^^^^^^^^^^^^^^^^^

 This config file controls many aspects of populus that are configurable.